English Language and Literature

 What is English Language and Literature?

 The course will allow you to discover the ways in which writers use language to inform, persuade, entertain and create meaning, before giving you the opportunity to put this into practice in your own creative pieces.

-You will study, analyse and compare a number of different texts for the course, such as broadcast interviews, sports commentaries, speeches and memoirs along with more traditional literary texts such as a Shakespeare play, poets such as Christina Rossetti and novels such as The Bloody Chamber by Angela Carter.
-You will also complete a non-examined assessment which will allow you to write both fiction and non-fiction.
+You will study, analyse and compare a number of different texts for the course, such as broadcast interviews, sports commentaries, speeches and memoirs along with more traditional literary texts including modern playwrights, poets such as Philip Larkin, and novels such as The Great Gatsby.
+You will also complete a coursework assessment which will allow you to write both fiction and non-fiction.

 You will learn how language works on different levels making connections in texts from all genres, some of these texts will be non-literary, and some will be spoken so you can explore how we convey ideas through speech as well as writing.

 Is English Language and Literature suitable for me?